yashbhargava1992/stingray/docs/api.rst

 above, several posterior classes are defined for a variety of data types.

 Note that priors are **not** pre-defined in these classes, since they are problem dependent and should be set by the user.
-The convenience function :function:`stingray.modeling.set_logprior` can be useful to help set priors for these posterior classes.
+The convenience function :func:`stingray.modeling.set_logprior` can be useful to help set priors for these posterior classes.

 .. autoclass:: stingray.modeling.Posterior
    :members:
-   :private-members:
-   :special-members:
+   :inherited-members:

 .. autoclass:: stingray.modeling.GaussianPosterior
    :members:
-   :private-members:
-   :special-members:
+   :inherited-members:

 .. autoclass:: stingray.modeling.PoissonPosterior
    :members:
-   :private-members:
-   :special-members:
+   :inherited-members:

 .. autoclass:: stingray.modeling.PSDPosterior
    :members:
-   :private-members:
-   :special-members:
+   :inherited-members:

 .. autoclass:: stingray.modeling.LaplacePosterior
    :members:
-   :private-members:
-   :special-members:
+   :inherited-members:

 ----

 Parameter Estimation Classes
 ----------------------------

 These classes implement functionality related to parameter estimation.
-They define basic `fit` and `sample` methods using `scipy.optimize` and `emcee`, respectively, for optimization and Markov Chain Monte Carlo sampling. :class:`stingray.modelingPSDParEst` implements some more advanced functionality for modelling power spectra, including both frequentist and Bayesian searches for (quasi-)periodic signals.
+They define basic ``fit`` and ``sample`` methods using ``scipy.optimize`` and ``emcee``, respectively, for optimization and Markov Chain Monte Carlo sampling. :class:`stingray.modeling.PSDParEst` implements some more advanced functionality for modelling power spectra, including both frequentist and Bayesian searches for (quasi-)periodic signals.

 .. autoclass:: stingray.modeling.ParameterEstimation
    :members:
-   :private-members:
-   :special-members:

 .. autoclass:: stingray.modeling.PSDParEst
    :members:
-   :private-members:
-   :special-members:
+   :inherited-members:

 ----